Dhavand1/COMP-5112-GDE-Research-Methodology/README.md

 # COMP-5112-GDE-Research-Methodology

-Detecting and Recognizing Vehicle Number Plate from a video in real time
+Deriving and Recognizing Vehicle Number Plate from a video in real time

 # Table of Contents